rbonfichi/monte-carlo-gmp-pharma/docs/index.md

 ## 🚀 Next Steps

-This mini-eBook is a living project and will continue to evolve over time.
+This eBook is a living project and will continue to evolve over time.
 Future improvements may include:
 - Refine and expand chapters with clearer explanations, figures, and diagrams
 - Add new pharmaceutical case studies to illustrate practical applications